 This post contains affiliate links and I may receive a small commission (at no extra cost to you) if you sign up or purchase products or services mentioned.
 Read the full disclosure here.

 Curious about the happiness chemicals and how to hack them?
 Here’s what each happiness chemical does and how to work them to your advantage!

-If you struggle with depression, or if you’re just feeling down lately, it’s helpful to get familiar with what the “happy brain chemicals” are and how you can “hack” them (encourage them) to improve your mood.
+If you struggle with depression, or if you’re just feeling down lately, it’s helpful to get familiar with the happiness chemicals and how to “hack” them (encourage them) to improve your mood.

-This post is all about the happy brain chemicals
+This post is all about the happiness chemicals and how to hack them

 Happy brain chemicals are hormones that act as neurotransmitters, sending signals throughout the brain to perform different functions.